OCA/odoo-pre-commit-hooks/README.md

 * Check xml-deprecated-tree-attribute
           The tree-view declaration is using a deprecated attribute.

+* Check xml-record-missing-id
+        Generated when a <record> tag has no id.

 * Check xml-duplicate-record-id

         If a module has duplicated record_id AKA xml_ids